beegee-tokyo/RAK11200-SMA-Sunnyboy/AT-Commands.md

 ```
 AT+TXP?

-+TXP:"Get or set the transmit power"
++TXP:Get or set the transmit power
 OK

 AT+TXP=?